-5.31.
+- 4.31.
 At the end of the approval event the panel will reach a decision about the course.
 The panel may reject the course, approve the course without conditions, or set conditions of approval.
-Approval is valid for a period of five years, but if the course has not commenced within three years of the date of approval, re-approval will be required before the course can commence.
+Approval is valid for a period of five years, but if the course has not commenced within three years of the date of approval, re-approval will be required before the course can commence. - 4.32.

-- 5.32.
 Where conditions of approval are set, the deadline for submission of responses to approval conditions shall be determined by the panel.
-Courses may not be offered until all conditions of validation have been satisfied.
-The Education and Experience Committee has agreed the following standard conditions for panels: - External Examiner Nominations that the course proposer should take action to ensure an external examiner is nominated and approved to cover delivery of the approved course(s) (see the Quality Manual Part 9); - Staff Development -that a programme of staff development to be offered to partner institution staff in the first year of delivery is presented by the School (for use when validating a course with a new partner institution); - Local laws and regulations that the partner institution presents verifiable evidence to confirm that government approval to deliver the course(s) has been obtained; (for use when validating a course with a partner institution outside of the UK where applicable);

-and either

-• Memorandum of Co-operation - that the final memorandum of cooperation is agreed and signed by the parties; (for use when validating a new partner institution which does not have a preexisting memorandum of co-operation);

-Or

-• Course Schedule - that an updated Course Schedule is agreed and signed by both parties including the addition of any new courses and/or locations of delivery.

-Such standard conditions will be set along with any other outstanding matters that course teams need to address prior to commencement of the course(s).

-- 5.33.
-If conditions are imposed, it is the responsibility of the course proposer to ensure that the conditions are satisfied within the time scale specified.
-The Academic Partnerships Account Manager is responsible for liaising with course proposer to collate the responses. - 5.34.
-The response to conditions of approval should be submitted to Quality Assurance and Enhancement who will arrange for it to be considered. - 5.35.
-The Chair of the event will be responsible for formally determining that the conditions of approval event have been satisfied.
+Courses may not be offered until all conditions of validation have been satisfied. - 4.33.
+Once conditions have been satisfied the Academic Partnerships Office will be responsible for ensuring that the MoC and/or Course Schedule is updated and signed by both parties. - 4.34.
+If conditions are imposed, it is the responsibility of the course proposer to ensure that the conditions are satisfied within the time scale specified. - 4.35.
+The response to conditions of approval should be submitted to Quality Assurance and Enhancement who will arrange for it to be considered. - 4.36.
+The Chair of the event will be responsible for formally determining that the conditions of approval event have been satisfied. - 4.37.
+Following the approval event, the Chair will receive a draft report for comment and to check factual accuracy.
+The report is also circulated to members of the approval panel for comment.
+The unconfirmed report will then be produced and circulated to the Course Proposer and the partner institution to confirm.